 Ingredients

-- 0.5 cup oil or ghee
+- 0.5 cup (125 ml) oil or ghee

-- 4 fresh green chillis, halved
+- 4 fresh green chillies halved

 Spices

-- 1.5 tsp salt, or to taste
+- 1.5 teaspoon salt or to taste

-- 0.5 tsp turmeric
+- 0.5 teaspoon turmeric

-- 2 tsp cumin powder
+- 2 teaspoon cumin powder

-- 1 tsp coriander powder
+- 1 teaspoon coriander powder

-- 0.5 tsp kalonji (black seeds)
+- 0.5 teaspoon kalonji black seeds

-- 1 tsp red chilli powder
+- 1 teaspoon red chilli powder

 Garnishes

-- Half a bunch chopped coriander
+- half a bunch chopped coriander

-- 2 green chillis, quartered
+- 2 green chillies quartered

-- Fresh ginger cut into matchstick slices, as much as desired
+- fresh ginger cut into matchstick slices as much as desired

-- 1tsp kalonji (black seeds)
+- 1 teaspoon kalonji *onion seeds)

 Instructions